-1. Does Intelligence make you a Night Owl?
-Psychology Today reported that intelligent people are likely to be nocturnal beings.
-They go to bed later on both weeknights and weekends.
-A psychologist, Satoshi Kanazawa, and Study Magazine pinpointed it ever farther saying that individuals in their 20’s with a normal IQ tended to go to sleep at around 12:10 a.m. while those with a lower IQ went to bed at 11:41 p.m.
+Psychology Today reported that intelligent people are likely to be nocturnal beings, with those with a higher IQ going bed later on both weeknights and weekends.
+Psychologist Satoshi Kanazawa and Study Magazine pinpointed further by saying that individuals in their 20s with a normal IQ tended to go to sleep at around 12:10 a.m., while those with a lower IQ went to bed at 11:41 p.m.
 Those labeled “very bright” hit the sack at 12:29 a.m.
-Some would say that going to be before midnight might show at least common sense if not more intelligence.

-2. Is it Defiance?
-The Study Magazine psychologist, Kanazawa, asserts that those with a higher intelligence may be following a pattern of not going along with the masses, and that it started in ancient times.
+Study Magazine psychologist Kanazawa also asserts that those with a higher intelligence may be following a pattern of not going along with the masses, and that it started in ancient times.
 After all, there wasn’t much to do at night around the firelight except think.
-If it’s a protest against today’s 9 to 5 schedules, the person with the high IQ is probably extending his or her day – not shortening it.
+If it’s a protest against today’s 9-to-5 schedules, the person with the high IQ is probably extending his or her day – not shortening it.
 They tend to be at work early and work longer.

-4. It’s about Mom and Dad?
 Scientists believe that our sleep pattern may be 50% genetic.
-Hmmm, we think intelligent people have intelligent children as a general rule, so do night owls have night owls?
+Since IQ and intelligence may also be hereditary, is it possible that IQ is passed down along with a nocturnal sleep pattern?
 It’s hard to pinpoint what makes a night owl – intelligence, genes or just plain habit.
-But, for sure, night owls will tell you it’s hard for them to become morning larks.
+But it’s certainly true that night owls will tell you it’s hard to become morning larks.

-5. There is a Definite Downside.
-Sleeping is a necessary part of good health.
+Sleeping is a necessary element of good health.
 The people in Kanazawa’s study tended to be prone to illness, heart failure and depression.
-According to another psychologist, Marian Giamnietro, they are like to be less stable, less reliable and more likely to have addiction and eating disorders.
+According to another psychologist, Marian Giamnietro, they are likely to be less stable, less reliable and more likely to have addiction and eating disorders.